 Separately, the BCP delivery project is well underway and NBI surveying of approximately 300 locations throughout Ireland is progressing well, which will deliver connectivity in the community in the near future.

 These facilities – which include GAA clubs, schools, community centres and other public facilities – will provide free access to high speed internet in the rollout area this year.
 These will pave the way for rural communities in the IA to receive the benefits of broadband, from mobile working, e-learning and mobile banking, to digital tourism.

 In advance of homes and businesses receiving future-proofed broadband directly to their door, the BCPs will provide vital high speed internet access at locations within the IA.
 Some BCP locations in Mayo include Belderrig, Keel, Killaser and Taugheen community centres.
 BCP locations are subject to change and a number of the premises initially identified are in the process of being replaced with alternative locations.
 The remaining BCPs remain on track for delivery by the end of 2020, and will be operated by Vodafone.
-For BCP locations see: /bcp-locations/
+For BCP locations see: /bcp-map/

 Progress on the ground

 NBI chief executive Peter Hendrick said the company is pleased with the progress being made: “We started physical work on the ground in January and I am delighted to report that this is going very well.
 We are acutely aware that people want access to high speed broadband as soon as possible, and our goal is to deliver that.